Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Discussion

 In the region marked out between $6 < \log \left [n_{0}/n_{sc}\right] < 10$, the sonic radii vary between two and four times the planetary radius.
 The base to sonic temperature ratio is given by $T_{sc} = \frac{\lambda_0 r_0 T_0}{2 \gamma r_{sc}}$, and is a proxy for when line cooling will become significant in the atmospheres of temperate rocky planets.
 Accordingly, the consistency of transonic hydrodynamic escape is clear-cut for XUV-evaporation of a thick nitrogen atmosphere on a Mars-like planet due to the lower gravitational binding of the atmosphere.
 Transonic hydrodynamic escape of the nitrogen atmosphere can be driven with upper atmosphere temperatures staying below $4000\mathrm{K}$, low enough for negligible line cooling.
 The threshold XUV flux for collisional onset for Mars is calculated as $100\times$ Modern Day Mars XUV, which we highlight as overly conservative compared to previous studies \citep[e.g.,][]{TianMars}, and would entail a rapid loss rate of 20 bars per million years.
 For much lower XUV fluxes, the threshold for instability of a hydrostatic nitrogen atmosphere at $\sim$ \SI{2000}{\kelvin} would be exceeded.

-For the gravitational binding of the Earth’s atmosphere and a cool mesopause, the temperatures monotonically increased to roughly \SI{19000}{\kelvin} at the sonic point at Knudsen neutral onset.
-Auroral line cooling from $\left[\mathrm{NI}\right]_{1.04\mathrm{\mu m}}^{3 \to 2}$ and $\left[\mathrm{NII}\right]_{611\mathrm{nm}}^{3 \to 2}$ almost matches the polytropic heating regionally.
-Accounting for line cooling through $\eta_{c}=0.5$ in the energy limit (Eqns \ref{eqn: E-L} and \ref{eqn: efficiency}), we find the hydrodynamic loss of six bars of nitrogen per million years for $400\times$ Modern Day Solar XUV irradiation.
+For the gravitational binding of the Earth’s atmosphere and a cool thermobase, the temperatures monotonically increased to roughly \SI{23000}{\kelvin} at the sonic point at Knudsen neutral onset.
+The peak of auroral line cooling from $\left[\mathrm{NI}\right]_{1.04\mathrm{\mu m}}^{3 \to 2}$ and $\left[\mathrm{NII}\right]_{611\mathrm{nm}}^{3 \to 2}$ matches the polytropic heating in the middle atmospheres.
+Accounting for line cooling through an efficiency sub-factor $\eta_{c}=0.5$ in the energy limit (Eqns \ref{eqn: E-L} and \ref{eqn: efficiency}), we find the hydrodynamic loss of six bars of nitrogen per million years for $400\times$ Modern Day Solar XUV irradiation.
 To build confidence in this result, we checked agreement from opposite perspective of the line cooling balancing XUV heating with advection being an efficiency factor.
 We also reanalyzed the hydrostatic thermosphere profiles of \cite{Nakayama_2022}, finding instability at $500F_{\scriptscriptstyle \mathrm{XUV}, \earth}$, possibly lower, while accounting for the effect of ion-electron interactions on the mean molecular weight as captured by the plasma escape temperature (Section \ref{subsec: plasma}).
 Earth can be viewed as occupying yet another sweet spot where the energy limit starts to break down, and the collisional-radiative thermostat takes over for the loss of secondary atmospheres.

 The upper-atmosphere temperatures required to rapidly escape planetary atmospheres with gravitational binding greater than Earth's are prohibitive for the case of predominantly neutral outflow.
 We hypothesize that even higher XUV fluxes can instead lead to global ion outflow, with atomic line cooling controlling the rate of escape and the collisional regime extending to greater altitudes.
 Accordingly, a steep polytropic inversion from the thermobase is a poor model.
 This is highlighted with the righthand regime change in Figure \ref{fig: conceit}.